-After decades of struggling to identify a cause, researchers are increasingly identifying certain changes in nervous system function as the cause of fibromyalgia.
+After decades of struggling to identify a cause, researchers have identified certain changes in nervous system function that are likely to be the cause of fibromyalgia.
 These changes, which occur as the result of a process known as central sensitization, cause fibromyalgia patients to experience pain more intensely than they had before.

 - History of fibromyalgia as a diagnosis